-Unit 10 Scientific Principles used in Building Services This unit will provide you with the knowledge and understanding of basic scientific principles applied to building services.
+Unit 10 Scientific Principles used in Building Services Unit summary This unit will provide you with the knowledge and understanding of basic scientific principles applied to building services.
 You will be introduced to pressure, force, flow, temperature, electricity and heat transfer methods.
 The unit is designed to provide essential theoretical knowledge that underpins the practical processes of the building services sector.
-48 hours 2
+Guided learning hours 48 hours Level 2